 13. Take a fairytale drive along Cuttalossa Road

 - Cuttalossa Road

-Nestled in a wooded valley in Solebury Township, featuring a beautiful farm and a property that looks like it’s straight out of a fairy tale, this is one of the best Instagram spots in Bucks County.
+Nestled in a wooded valley in Solebury Township, this 18th century property was once the studio of Impressionist Painter Daniel Garber.
+With it's meandering streams and historic architecture, Cutalossa Farm looks like it’s straight out of a Fairytale.
+Take the scenic route and drive along one of the best Instagram spots in Bucks County!

 14. Admire the Pennsylvania Impressionism inside the Michener Art Museum